 In divorce or family law matters, pre-trial conferences, settlement conferences, and other preliminary court dates often take place.
 These court appearances can sometimes take place in open court.
 In other instances, they can take place in chambers with only the attorneys present.

 In many of these court appearances, the attorneys in the case tell the judge their client’s versions of the facts of the case.
 They also might tell the court what it is their client wants.

 The hope on the part of the attorneys and the parties is often to have the judge weigh in terms of what they think.
 Many then hope that this can lead to a settlement of some kind.

 Some parties even take this a step further.
 They worry when the judge gives some preliminary thoughts or opinions that the judge has already made up their mind.
 Many feel as if they might not have much of a choice but to settle after hearing the judge’s input.

 At a trial or evidentiary hearing, witnesses can testify.
-Evidence can also be admitted, like documentary, photographic, video or other electronic evidence.
+Evidence can also be admitted, like a documentary, photographic, video, or other electronic evidence.
 Expert witnesses can also give opinion testimony and reports.

 If you are going through a divorce or family law matter, Stange Law Firm, P.C. can help.
 You can contact us at 855-805-0595 or by calling our Tulsa, Oklahoma Divorce Lawyers today.